 - Q-Code (can also be filled out upon arrival): visitors need to fill out information for the Korean quarantine system, known as Q-Code.
 Note that all travelers are now allowed in regardless of vaccination status, but you do need to have filled out your Q-Code before going through immigration.

-If for some reason you need to take a covid test in Korea, the cost of a covid test in Incheon Airport is currently ₩80,000 ($60USD), with some options within Seoul as inexpensive as ₩65,000 ($50USD).
-There’s no testing requirement to leave South Korea, but you may be required to take a test in order to move on and enter your next destination or home country.
+If for some reason you need to take a covid test in a South Korea airport, the cost of a covid test in Incheon Airport is currently ₩80,000 ($60USD), with some options within Seoul as inexpensive as ₩65,000 ($50USD).
+There's no testing requirement to leave South Korea.

 Udo Island Ferry (How to Get to Udo)